You've got the car, now get the gear.

 As good as the Model 3 is, it's not perfect (no car is for that matter).
 Luckily, the popularity of the Model 3 (and quite frankly, other Tesla cars as well) has encouraged dozens of aftermarket suppliers to make all kinds of custom accessories for the Model 3.
 These allow owners to improve on some aspects of the car, add options they wish the car offered from the factory, and also put their personal touch on their new ride.

-Since getting my Model 3 about a month ago, I've already ordered quite a few accessories, and want to pass along some recommendations based on what I've learned.
+Since getting my Model 3 several months ago, I've already ordered quite a few accessories, and want to pass along some recommendations based on what I've learned.

 Let's take a look at some of the accessories we feel Model 3 owners won't want to live without.